- Get permission! Ask permission before using a new website or app. Only use websites that are safe, appropriate, and fun for kids!

 - Don't talk to strangers!
 Be safe and keep your personal information private when communicating with strangers online.

 - Shhhhhhh!
 Keep your passwords private.
 Your parents should know them, but not your friends.
+Create strong passwords that can't easily be guessed.

 - Be respectful when communicating online.
 Don’t use rude or mean language.
 Be kind, helpful, and positive.
 Don’t use the Internet to be hurtful (cyberbullying).